alberthun/legacy-sense-docs/guides/003-rules/001-api-guide.md

 #### "and"

 Description:
-	This is a boolean operator for the conditionsObject that allows you to combine other items with "AND" semantics.
+	This is a boolean operator for the conditionsObject that allows you to combine conditions with "AND" semantics.
 All items combined with "AND" must evaluate to true for the condition to be met.

 > The following example checks if the device is inside a landmark AND traveling at a specific velocity